 Louis: Before going back into the tactical stuff, I’d like to come back to what you said, and I think it is very important – about the difference between best practices and quick wins.
 Our way of thinking about this is that ask yourself the question, “When you hear about a best practice, is it going to be true in 10 years?”
 And if it’s not going to be true in 10 years or if you’re not sure, then it’s a best practice.
 If it is going to be true still in 10 years, then it’s a quick win.
 The reason behind that is that people are not going to change.
 We are animals.
 Our evolution started billions of years ago; it’s not that in five years, it’s not going to change.
 The way we think, the way we behave, it’s always going to come from the same thing.

-If you’re doing things based on this behavior, based on actual people’s way of thinking or behaving, it’s probably a quick win.
+If you’re doing things based on this behavior, based on actual people’s way of thinking (and what motivates human behavior), it’s probably a quick win.
 It’s probably something that is so deeply rooted in our DNA that it is never going to change.
 But the caller of a call-to-action based on absolutely nothing else, it’s going to change because probably in 10 years, we’re not going to have websites in the current form.
 We’re probably not going to have website for most; it’s probably going to have to be live chat, whatever.
 We’ll talk about that later.
 But that’s usually how we spill it.

 David Darmanin: I could not have put this in a better way.
 In fact I remember being impressed a year ago, I had a quote – or I think it was an article or interview with the guys at Amazon, who I’m deeply impressed by, for the business that they’ve built.
 Basically one thing which was kind of quite pivotal for me to really process – and I think about this quite a lot – which is they said at Amazon, they invest a lot and a lot of their strategy is around, just as you said, the things that don’t change.
 They believe that winning today and winning in 10 years’ time has nothing to do with the tech, but it’s just investing in the thing.
 So people will always want fast delivery, people will always want great service, people will always want a lot of choice of products.
 These are fundamental human needs.
 Spot on.
 I like the way you put that.
 I’m stealing it.